adamranieri/2301-ReactNative/SQL/database_normalization.md

     - Every functional dependency has a left side which is a superkey of the table/relation
     - Specifically, this is true because each table has only one functional dependency (primary key uniquely identifies the other columns of the relation)

+### Final Notes
+- Again, keep in mind that normalization isn't always the best option.
+In our fully normalized database, the queries will be more complicated to write and take more time query for information.
+The benefit is that there is less storage being taken up.
+So keep in mind the following when deciding to normalize a database:
+    - Is the database read-heavy or write-heavy?
+    - Is time or storage efficiency being prioritzed?